Assess a patient's need for pain control

 What is an opioid registry?

-Some practices build and maintain a registry of all patients in the practice who are on chronic opioid therapy.
+Some practices build and maintain a registry of all patients in the practice who are on long-term opioid therapy.
 Such a registry can be employed to track the use of alternative therapies, referrals to physical therapy, imaging studies done, use of urine drug tests, use of PDMP data, and follow-up visits.

 What should an opioid reauthorization policy include?